PrestaShop/prestashop.github.io/news/_posts/2019-09-11-prestashop-in-2019-and-beyond-part-2-pain-points.md

 Because once a bug appears, and specially when it's a consequence of two contradicting pieces of code, things get uncomfortable—if code _is_ the specification, which part is right and which part is a bug?

-In a project as complex as PrestaShop, it's vital that all expected behaviors are well-documented.
+In a project as complex as PrestaShop, it's vital that all expected behavior is well-documented.
 Otherwise, inconsistencies will keep creeping up again and again.

 This is why this year we started the [PrestaShop Specs Project][prestashop-specs], which aims at documenting the expected behavior of PrestaShop, so that whenever anyone is in doubt regarding how a specific part is _supposed_ to work, it will be written down somewhere.
 This is a huge project and most of the work is to be done, so the Product team is currently focusing on recording important decisions, tricky or unintuitive behavior, and new features first.